datanav/docs/configuration.rst

     ]

-In this case we add a JINJA template to extract the pagination link from the reponse header so we can parse all pages of the response:
+In this case we add a Jinja template to extract the pagination link from the reponse header so we can parse all pages of the response:

 ::